sot/cheta/docs/pseudo_msids.rst

 The state codes for these MSIDs (where applicable) are defined by the CXC `SIM level-0 decom specification <http://icxc.harvard.edu/icd/Sim/Level0/1.2/l0icd.ps>`_ and differ from the values found in the TDB.
-The engineering archive state codes are:
+The cheta archive state codes are:

 ======== ======= ========
 MSID     Raw=0   Raw=1